Luo-yu98/xiaoyuLuo.github.io/_pages/about.md

 Recent News
 ======
+[11/2024] My work ``Heuristic Learning for Co-Design Scheme of Optimal Sequential Attack'' has been accepted by Automatica as a full paper<br>
 [09/2024] I join the Division of Systems Engineering at Boston University and work as a Postdoc [See website](https://www.bu.edu/eng/profile/xiaoyuo-luo/)<br>
 [06/2024] I obtained my Ph.D. degree at Shanghai Jiao Tong University